-Interstate 165 was created in place of the canceled Interstate 210 proposal.
-Interstate 210, with origins dating back to 1958, was the missing link in the Mobile Urban Interstate system between Interstate 65 and Interstate 10.
-Due to the impact on the Downtown Mobile area and access to the Mobile River waterfront, it was decided to curtail the southernmost reaches of Interstate 210 in favor of a spur routing of the freeway between Interstate 65 and Beauregard Street.
-Since I-210 no longer connected two Interstates or connected to I-10, the planned freeway was renumbered as the spur designation I-165.
-AASHTO approved the elimination of Interstate 210 and the designation of Interstate 165 from an application by the state of Alabama on June 7, 1989.
+Ii165 was created in place of the canceled Interstate 210 proposal.
+With origins dating back to 1958, I-210 was the missing link in the Mobile Urban Interstate system between I-65 and I-10.
+Due to the impact on the Downtown Mobile area and access to the Mobile River waterfront, plans for the southernmost reaches of I-210 were dropped and the freeway was revised as a spur from I-65 to Beauregard Street.
+Since I-210 no longer connected two Interstates, the planned freeway was renumbered as I-165.
+AASHTO approved the elimination of I-210 and the designation of Interstate 165 from an application by the state of Alabama on June 7, 1989.

 Interstate 165 between the south end and Exit 2 (Bay Bridge Road) overlaps with U.S. 90 and Truck U.S. 98.
 U.S. 90 used to travel through Downtown Mobile in conjunction with U.S. 98, but was rerouted onto Truck U.S. 90-98 over the Cochrane-Africatown Bridge and Bay Bridge Road in 1999.
-Interstate 165 and Truck U.S. 98 provide a mandatory bypass of the Bankhead (U.S. 98) and Wallace Tunnels (Interstate 10) under the Mobile River for hazardous material based cargo.
-The Cochrane Bridge also provides an alternate route for traffic between Interstates 10 and 65 away from Downtown Mobile.
+Interstate 165 and Truck U.S. 98 provide a mandatory bypass of the Bankhead Tunnel (U.S. 98) and Wallace Tunnel (I-10) under the Mobile River for hazardous material based cargo.
+The Cochrane Bridge also provides an alternate route for traffic between I-10 and I-65 away from Downtown Mobile.

 North End – Prichard, AL

 Cities – Mobile, Prichard

 - Junctions –

 Source: December 31, 2018 Interstate Route Log and Finders List